Inference for generalized additive mixed models via penalized marginal likelihood: Empirical Analysis

 \section{Empirical Analysis}

 A simulation study was conducted to (a) illustrate the inadequacy of Eq. (\ref{eqn:laml}) for inferences in the generalized additive mixed model (\ref{eqn:gammdefinition}), and (b) provide empirical evidence of the adequacy of the proposed penalized marginal likelihood given by Eq. (\ref{eqn:penmarglik}) for these inferences.
 Code for reproducing these results is available at https://github.com/awstringer1/gamm-paper-code.

-Computation of $(\resdest, \betaest)\Tr$ is by gradient-based quasi-Newton optimization. \citet{stringer2023approximate} provides an algorithm for computing the exact gradient of $\marglikapprox_k(\sigma,\beta)$ without the $\smoothpen(\beta,\smoothingparamest)$ term.
-The gradient of that term with respect to $\beta$ is trivial to obtain and computation therefore proceeds via the appropriate minor modification to the method and software of \citet{stringer2023approximate}.
-The Laplace-approximate generalized additive mixed model was implemented using the Template Model Builder \citep[R package \texttt{TMB}]{kristensen_tmb_2016} and the generalized additive model is fit using the R package \texttt{mgcv} \citep{wood_fast_2011}.
+The Laplace-approximate generalized additive mixed model was fit using the \textsf{R} package \texttt{gamm4} \citep{wood_gamm4_2020} and the generalized additive model is fit using the R package \textsf{mgcv} \citep{wood_fast_2011}.
+The \texttt{pml} method is implemented in \textsf{R} package \texttt{aghqmm} \citep{stringer2023approximate}.
+More extensive simulation results covering multiple smooth functions, more wiggly and more flat functions, varying $\sigma$ and $k$, and smaller $m$ are presented in the supplementary materials to this paper.
+The extreme case shown in supplement section A.10 with $f(x) = 2x-1$ lying in the penalty nullspace was observed to yield \texttt{pml} estimates with average coverage too low---comparable to the \texttt{gamm}---presumably due to the difficulty of estimating $\lambda$ when $f$ is linear.
+However, the bias of $f$ and $\sigma$ was still zero on average with \texttt{pml}, and the latter nonzero for \texttt{gamm}.
+In the case that $f$ is estimated to be linear, neither the \texttt{pml} nor the \texttt{gamm} methods should be used to make confidence intervals for $f$.
+All other cases are consistent with the results presented here.

-Replicate sets of data with equal-sized groups were generated from model (\ref{eqn:gammdefinition}) with $\numfun = 1, f(x) = \sin(2\pi x), \sigma = 1$, and varying $m, n$.
-To each of the simulated data sets, the model (\ref{eqn:gammdefinition}) was fit using (a) a standard generalized additive model that ignores dependence in $\response$ (GAM), (b) the existing method by minimizing $\marglikapproxwithargs{LA}$ (GAMM), and (c) the new penalized marginal likelihood method described in section \ref{sec:newapproach}, with $k = 9$ quadrature points (PML).
+Replicate sets of data with equal-sized groups were generated from model (\ref{eqn:gammdefinition}) with $\numfun = 1, f(x) = \sin(2\pi x), \sigma = 1$, varying $m, n$, and Bernoulli response.
+The covariates $x_{ij}$ are generated independently from a $\text{U}(0,1)$ distribution.
+To each of the simulated data sets, the model (\ref{eqn:gammdefinition}) was fit using (a) a standard generalized additive model that ignores dependence in $\response$ (GAM), (b) the existing method by minimizing $\marglikapproxwithargs{LA}$ (GAMM), and (c) the new penalized marginal likelihood method described in section \ref{sec:newapproach}, with $k = 5$ quadrature points (PML).
 The bias in $f$ and $\sigma$ are reported and the average across-the-function coverage in $f$ is compared to the nominal value of $95\%$.
-To make the reported mean coverage percentages accurate to within roughly 1 decimal place, $1,000$ simulated data sets were generated.
+The results shown in Figure \ref{fig:results} are based on $1,000$ simulated sets of data.